 Cons

-- Higher cost of living than many Florida areas
+- Higher cost of living than most Florida retirement destinations (housing costs 30-50% above Fort Myers/Cape Coral)

 Frequently Asked Questions